ethanlee515/crypto-research-notes/reading-list.md

 Gentry gave a FHE [invited talk](https://www.youtube.com/watch?v=487AjvFW1lk) at Eurocrypt 2021.

 For FHE constructions, there are four generations of FHEs.
 All except first generations are in use today, as each is suited for different applications.
 1. The "first generation" (2009-) is very inefficient.
 Homomorphic evaluation overhead scales at n^4 with really bad constants.
 Some early works also base their security on non-standard assumptions.
-The theory was immature and we're better off reading later papers.
 2. The "second generation" (2011-) consists of the "BGV" and "BFV" constructions.
 	* The "BGV" construction won the Godel prize.
 The theory is given by the FOCS 2011 [BV paper](https://eprint.iacr.org/2011/344) and its follow-up work [BGV](https://eprint.iacr.org/2011/277).
 	* The "BFV" construction consists of the [Brakerski paper](https://eprint.iacr.org/2012/078) and the [FV paper](https://eprint.iacr.org/2012/144).